 Hailed as “Ironman 70.3 Triathlete of the Year” for her efforts in 2009 by Triathlete Magazine in her first year as a professional, one may never have believed Magali Tisseyre had only been in the sport for five years.
-And although her petite size may fool a few at the start of a race, this TYR athlete quickly claims respect and admiration by the finish.
+And although her petite size may fool a few at the start of a race, Magali quickly claims respect and admiration by the finish.

 Tisseyre completed her 2009 season with a third place finish at the 2009 Ironman 70.3 World Championships in Clearwater, Florida to cap off what was a break-out year for the rising star.
 Prior to her championship finish, she had a batch of successful races that contributed to her season finale.
 Tisseyre’s highlight of the season came when she won her first 70.3 distance race at Ironman 70.3 Boise-shaving 24 minutes off her previous year’s performance by clocking a 4:12:29 24.
 Along with this finish, Tisseyre placed second at Ironman 70.3 Calgary, and third at Ironman 70.3 Timberman.